ceterisp/check-link/README.md

 - The follow command will return the current version of the application.

--Type '.\CheckLinkCLI2.exe' + -v or --version
+- Type '.\CheckLinkCLI2.exe' + -v or --version

 ### Filtered results using support flag `--all` `--good` `--bad`